joelleoqiyi/crowdfunding-analysis/analysis/README.md

 Data leakage occurs when features directly reveal the target variable.
 In our case, using `final_funding_percent` would leak information about project success.

 #### Our Prevention Strategy
-1. **Separate Feature Sets**: Different feature extraction for training vs. prediction
-2. **Indirect Indicators**: Use engagement metrics rather than direct funding indicators for completed projects
+1. **Indirect Indicators**: Use engagement metrics rather than direct funding indicators
-3. **Cross-Validation**: Properly stratified validation splits
+2. **Cross-Validation**: Properly stratified validation splits
-4. **Feature Filtering**: Explicit removal of leaky features like final funding percentage
+3. **Feature Filtering**: Explicit removal of leaky features like final funding percentage

 ### 3. Random Forest Implementation with Cross-Validation